-Spiller v.
+In fact, the case law upon which Plaintiffs rely supports the conclusion that the judicial process surrounding Plaintiffs' removal proceedings is the focus of an abuse of process claim, not the "independent" actions that occurred during their detention collateral to those proceedings.
+See Spiller v.
 District of Columbia, 362 F. Supp.
 3d 1, 7 (D.D.C.
 2019) ("The rationale for that rule is self-evident: The abuse of process tort covers the improper use of the judicial machinery, and a warrantless arrest does not involve the judicial process."); McCarthy v.
 Kleindienst, 741 F.2d 1406, 1414 (D.C.
 Cir.
 1984) ("The essence of the tort, however, lies in the misuse of judicial proceedings.").
 As such, Plaintiffs have not plausibly alleged that any federal official within the District of Columbia has committed the tort of abuse of process.

 Plaintiffs have likewise failed to plausibly allege that any federal officials within this District have committed the tort of intentional infliction of emotional distress under District of Columbia law.
-Plaintiffs' primary argument is that official outside this District "subjected them to threats and unwarranted, severe physical abuse" and "restrained Plaintiffs in The WRAP and left them confined in the device for hours in an acute angle stress position, causing excruciating pain and severe medical consequences."
+Plaintiffs' primary argument is that "officers in riot gear approached Plaintiffs, who were sitting on the floor with their hands raised, and pepper sprayed and physically attacked Plaintiffs with the intent to punish them for their hunger strike and force them into solitary confinement."
 Pls.'
 Opp'n at 38.
 This, however, tacitly acknowledges that Defendants' argument is well-taken-as there is no genuine dispute that this allegedly "outrageous conduct" was committed by actors located outside this District.
 Defs.'
-Mot. at 29-30.
-Plaintiffs repeat their conclusory contention that "D.C.-based officials had knowledge of Plaintiffs' and other Cameroonians' participation in the protests and likely coordinated their retaliatory mistreatment and deportation to Cameroon," Pls.'
+Mot. at 31-32.
+Plaintiffs repeat their conclusory contention that "D.C.-based officials had knowledge of Plaintiffs' participation in the August 2020 hunger strike and likely coordinated their retaliatory mistreatment and deportation to

+Cameroon," Pls.'
 Opp'n at 38.
 Yet, as before, this is a conclusory allegation to which this Court should afford no weight.
 Importantly, this argument confirms that any alleged involvement by D.C.-based officials fails to rise to the "[t]he 'extreme and outrageous' standard for intentional infliction of emotional distress" that is itself "more exacting than, the 'reasonableness' standard used for evaluating claims of excessive force."
 Kotsch v.
 District of Columbia, 924 A.2d 1040, 1045, n.5 (D.C.
 2007).
 Accordingly, this Court should likewise dismiss any intentional infliction of emotional distress claim predicated on conduct by D.C.-based officials.